luisDVA/web-LatinR2024/README.md

 ## LatinR Website - Version 2

-Made with Quarto and R, by the Latin-R organizing team.
+Made with Quarto and R, by the LatinR organizing team.